 We believe this rule (conciously or sub-conciously) and use it on a new year.
 The problem with this is that it isn't necessarily a good time to start habits and the significance we've put on the new year is shallow.
 I'll be the first to admit that a fresh start can be just what's needed to edge myself forward, however once the the buzz of "Woo we're in a new year" wears off, we fall back back to plain-jane life, feeling barely different than before the calendar change.

 I'd like to briefly introduce the idea of Friction - the force that stops us from doing things we would otherwise like to.
 This force affects us in many ways, examples being:

 - Moving away from a friend makes it harder to retain the friendship.
 In this case, distance is friction in the friendship.

 - Culture differences in romantic relationships can cause a clash either between the people themselves or between the families on either side.
-Culture difference is a source of friction in this relationship, making it more difficult to succeed.
+Culture difference is a source of friction in this relationship.

 Friction can also be used in a positive way: